-To quantify the potential of our model cell lines to proteolytically process biologically active DPP-IV substrates, cell surface DPP-IV enzymatic activity was determined in wild type U373 and T98G cells and in their transfected counterparts U373DPPIV and T98GDPPIV.
-Cell surface DPP-IV enzymatic activity was upregulated upon mifepristone stimulation ten times in U373DPPIV and several hundred times in T98GDPPIV in comparison with the respective mifepristone unstimulated transfectants and wild type cells.
-Upregulation of DPP-IV was also confirmed on transcriptional level (Table 2).
+upon mifepristone stimulation 10 times in U373DPPIV and several hundred times in T98GDPPIV in comparison with the corresponding mifepristone unstimulated transfectants and wild type cells.
+Upregulation of DPP-IV was also confirmed at the transcriptional level (Table 2).
 We also determined the expression of transcripts of NK1 receptor and CXCR4, the receptors of SP and SDF-1 α , respectively (Table 2).

-We then tested the ability of DPP-IV substrates SP and SDF-1 α to trigger calcium signaling in our model cell lines.
-SP caused a concentration dependent transient rise of $[Ca^{2+}]i$ in U373 rendering the cells refractory to repeated stimulation (Fig.1).
-This rise of $[Ca^{2+}]i$ induced by SP was however not significantly affected by upregulation of DPP-IV in U373DPPIV cells (data not shown).
+Thereafter we tested the ability of DPP-IV substrates SP and SDF-1a to trigger calcium signaling in our model cell lines.
+SP caused a concentration dependent transient rise of $[Ca^{2+}]i$ in U373 rendering the cells refractory to repeated stimulation (Fig. 1).
+This rise of $[Ca^{2+}]i$ induced by SP was, however, not significantly affected by upregulation of DPP-IV in U373DPPIV cells (data not shown).
 To assess the possible effect of prolonged exposure of SP to high DPP-IV activity, U373 cells were exposed to SP preincubated with DPP-IV upregulating T98GDPPIV glioma cells.
-Such pre-treatment of SP abrogated its signaling potential (Fig 2b).
-SP exposed to DPP-IV upregulating T98GDPPIV cells also lost its capacity to induce the abovementioned refracterity of U373 to repeated stimulation by SP not exposed to DPP-IV enzymatic cleavage (Fig. 2b, c, f).
+Such pretreatment of SP abrogated its signaling potential (Fig 2b).
+SP exposed to DPP-IV upregulating T98GDPPIV cells also lost its capacity to induce the abovementioned resistance of U373 to repeated stimulation by SP not exposed to DPP-IV enzymatic cleavage (Fig. 2).
 On the contrary, preincubation of SP with T98GDPPIV cells not upregulating DPP-IV did not affect its potential to trigger calcium signaling (Fig. 2a).
 DPP-IV inhibitors Diprotin A and Lys[Z(NO2)]-pyrrolidide preserved the signaling potential of SP, which confirms that SP was inactivated specifically by DPP-IV enzymatic activity (Fig. 2d-f).